 Interruptible capacity (MTSRi, MTSRio) can be interrupted by the TSO, following the rules described in ACT – Attachment C1.

-Backhaul capacity (MTSRb) can be offered at uni-directional Connection Points, in the opposite direction of the physical gas flow direction and is available as long as the resulting physical flow remains in the physical direction of the Connection Point.
+Backhaul capacity (MTSRb) can be offered at uni-directional Connection Points, in the opposite direction of the physical gas flow direction and is available as long as the resulting commercial flow remains in the physical direction of the Connection Point.

+Conditional capacity (MTSRc) can be offered for Entry Services at Domestic Points and is available as long as the Injection of Gas at the Domestic Point is not resulting:

+in an excess of gas in that portion of the transmission grid, or

-In the following tables, an overview is set out with the Capacity Types on offer for the different Points:
+in the violation of any of the specific requirements described in ACT Attachment C4 In the following tables, an overview is set out with the Capacity Types on offer for the different Interconnection Points and Installation Points :